-BALL NUMBER SYMBOL FUNCTION DESCRIPTION H8,H3,H7,J2,J8,J3, J7,K2,K8,K3,H2,K7, L2,L8 A0-A13 Address Provide the row address for active commands, and the column address and Auto-precharge bit for Read/Write commands to select one location out of the memory array in the respective bank.
+BALL NUMBER SYMBOL FUNCTION DESCRIPTION H8,H3,H7,J2,J8,J3,J7,K2,K8,K3,H2,K7,L2,L8 A0-A13 Address Provide the row address for active commands, and the column address and Auto-precharge bit for Read/Write commands to select one location out of the memory array in the respective bank.
 Row address: A0-A13.
 Column address: A0-A9.
-(A10 is used for Auto-precharge) G2,G3 BA0-BA1 Bank Select BA0-BA1 define to which bank an Active, Read, Write or Precharge command is being applied.
-Bank address also determines if the mode register or one of the extended mode registers is to be accessed during a MRS or EMRS command cycle.
-C8,C2,D7,D3,D1,D9, B1,B9 DQ0-DQ7 Data Input / Output Bi-directional data bus.
+(A10 is used for Auto-precharge) G2,G3,G1 BA0-BA2 Bank Select BA0-BA2 define to which bank an ACTIVE, READ, WRITE or PRECHARGE command is being applied.
+C8,C2,D7,D3,D1,D9,B1,B9 DQ0-DQ7 Data Input / Output Bi-directional data bus.
 F9 ODT On Die Termination Control ODT (registered HIGH) enables termination resistance internal to the DDR2 SDRAM.
-B7,A8 DQS, \overline{DQS} Data Strobe / Differential Read Data Strobe Output with read data, input with write data for source synchronous operation.
-Edge-aligned with read data, center-aligned with write data. \overline{DQS} is only used when differential data strobe mode is enabled via the control bit at EMR (1) [A10] = 0.
-G8 \overline{CS} Chip Select All commands are masked when \overline{CS} is registered HIGH. \overline{CS} provides for external Rank selection on systems with multiple Ranks. \overline{CS} is considered part of the command code.
-F7,G7,F3 RAS, \overline{CAS} , \overline{WE} Command Inputs RAS, CAS and \overline{WE} (along with \overline{CS}) define the command being entered.
+B7,A8 DQS, DQS Data Strobe / Differential Read Data Strobe Output with read data, input with write data for source synchronous operation.
+Edge-aligned with read data, center-aligned with write data.
+DQS is only used when differential data strobe mode is enabled via the control bit at EMR (1) [A10] = 0.
+G8 CS Chip Select All commands are masked when CS is registered HIGH.
+CS provides for external Rank selection on systems with multiple Ranks.
+CS is considered part of the command code.
+F7,G7,F3 RAS , CAS , WE Command Inputs RAS , CAS and WE (along with CS) define the command being entered.
 B3 DM/RDQS Input Data Mask/ Read Data Strobe DM is an input mask signal for write data.
 Input data is masked when DM is sampled HIGH coincident with that input data during a Write access.
 DM is sampled on both edges of DQS.
-Although DM is input only, the DM loading matches the DQ and DQS loading.
-When RDQS is enabled, RDQS is output with read data only and is ignored during write data.
-RDQS is enabled by EMR (1) [A11] = 1.
-If RDQS is enabled, the DM function is disabled.
-A2 NU/ \overline{RDQS} Not Use/Differential Read Data Strobe RDQS is only used when RDQS is enabled and differential data strobe mode is enabled.
+The DM loading matches the DQ and DQS loading.
+RDQS/RDQS are used as strobe signals during reads is enabled by EMR (1) [A11] = 1.
+If RDQS/RDQS is enabled, the DM function is disabled.
+A2 NU/RDQS Not Use/Differential Read Data Strobe RDQS is only used when RDQS is enabled and differential data strobe mode is enabled.
 If differential data strobe mode is disabled via the control bit at EMR (1) [A10] = 1, then ball A2 and A8 are not used.
-E8,F8 CLK, \overline{CLK} Differential Clock Inputs CLK and \overline{CLK} are differential clock inputs.
-All address and control input signals are sampled on the crossing of the positive edge of CLK and negative edge of \overline{CLK} .
-Output (read) data is referenced to the crossings of CLK and \overline{CLK} (both directions of crossing).
+E8,F8 CLK, CLK Differential Clock Inputs CLK and CLK are differential clock inputs.
+All address and control input signals are sampled on the crossing of the positive edge of CLK and negative edge of CLK .
+Output (read) data is referenced to the crossings of CLK and CLK (both directions of crossing).
 F2 CKE Clock Enable CKE (registered HIGH) activates and CKE (registered LOW) deactivates clocking circuitry on the DDR2 SDRAM.
 E2 VREF Reference Voltage VREF is reference voltage for inputs.
-A1,E9,H9,L1 VDD Power Supply Power Supply: $1.8V \pm 0.1V$.
+A1,E9,H9,L1 VDD Power Supply Power Supply: 1.8V ± 0.1V.
 A3,E3,J1,K9 VSS Ground Ground.
-A9,C1,C3,C7,C9 VDDQ DQ Power Supply DQ Power Supply: $1.8V \pm 0.1V$.
+A9,C1,C3,C7,C9 VDDQ DQ Power Supply DQ Power Supply: 1.8V ± 0.1V.
 A7,B2,B8,D2,D8 VSSQ DQ Ground DQ Ground.
 Isolated on the device for improved noise immunity.
-G1,L3,L7 NC No Connection No connection.
-E1 VDDL DLL Power Supply DLL Power Supply: $1.8V \pm 0.1V$.
+L3,L7 NC No Connection No connection.
+E1 VDDL DLL Power Supply DLL Power Supply: 1.8V ± 0.1V.
 E7 VSSDL DLL Ground DLL Ground.

-6. BLOCK DIAGRAM
+7. BLOCK DIAGRAM